whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 Making allergies worse!

-So, what's the answer?
+What's the answer?

 You want to get a high-efficiency vacuum cleaner.

 These are specially designed to prevent outflow of the contents (including pet allergens) that have been swept up.

-*TODO
+In short:

+Vacuum often and make sure you use a vacuum cleaner that traps allergens.

 ## 4. Time for a Bath